A late paycheck and three days' notice: inside the threat of eviction

 The King County Sheriff’s office received more than 3,200 court ordered evictions in 2018, and had to physically evict 1,300 households.
 But that’s not a full count of how many people had to leave their homes due to the process.

-By voluntarily vacating, Brown joined an invisible group who face the cost of eviction without ever being counted in the statistics because their case is never officially filed with the courts.
+By voluntarily vacating, Jordan joined an invisible group who face the cost of eviction without ever being counted in the statistics because their case is never officially filed with the courts.

 everal bills that have been moving through the Washington State Legislature this session aim to reform the eviction process statewide.

-Among them, extending the "pay or vacate" notice Brown received from three days to 14 days, something Brown said could have helped him stay.
+Among them, extending the "pay or vacate" notice Jordan received from three days to 14 days, something he said could have helped him stay.